 Influences consumer purchase

 The most significant role of online reviews is how it influences consumer purchases.
 In fact, 93% of consumers say online reviews impact their purchasing decisions.
 Especially when purchasing from an unfamiliar business, a comprehensive check of reviews is usually completed.
-If you think about the last thing you bought, there’s probably a high chance you did some research into star ratings (rating businesses – where five-star is the best and one is the worst) and comments about the product.
+If you think about the last thing you bought, there’s probably a high chance you did some research into star ratings (rating businesses – where five-star is are the best and one is the worst) and comments about the product.

 Star ratings are so popular – so much so that consumers still trust them, even though 42% of the reviews on Amazon are thought to be fake.
 However, having negative reviews among these can help the brand appear more realistic.